Oakraven79/pavlov_rcon_tcl/README.md

 ## Installation
 Step 0.
 Make sure your Pavlov server has RCON set up as per [the Official Pavlov wiki](http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Rcon_Overview_and_Commands)

+_Note This doesn't work with Arctic as they have their own server tools._

 ### Option 1:  Stand alone .exe (Windows Only)